hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 * *textsWithOriginals*: document name and the original line
 * *docsInTextfiles*: list of the normalised names of all found documents

-There is also options to write the following lists to Output:
+There is also options to write the following lists to Output (the files can be found in _../Output_):
 * *thumbprints*: list of the document names changed to thumbprints
 * *usedDuplicates*: list of all document names found in the text files with normalised names for each
 * *allDuplicates*: list of all possible duplicates from our lists and found in PNA (from oraccConcordances only SAA)